rails/rails/guides/source/testing.md

 end
 ```

-Rails applications generated from JRuby will automatically include the `with: :threads` option.
+Rails applications generated from JRuby or TruffleRuby will automatically include the `with: :threads` option.

 The number of workers passed to `parallelize` determines the number of threads the tests will use.
 You may
 want to parallelize your local test suite differently from your CI, so an environment variable is provided